bouncingsoles/aws-rotate-iam-key/README.md

 --------------
 Please define the following variables in host_vars for your server.
  - iam_username
-   -AWS account that is has an IAM API key generated.
+   - AWS account that is has an IAM API key generated.
  - aws_cli_user
-   -The account on the OS that has aws CLI configured.
+   - The account on the OS that has aws CLI configured.
  - aws_region
-   -AWS region in use, I.E. us-east-1
+   - AWS region in use, I.E. us-east-1
  - aws_cloudfront
-   -Enter true/false if you need access to AWS Cloudfront cli commands.
+   - Enter true/false if you need access to AWS Cloudfront cli commands.

 Example host_vars file:
 ```sh